-If you are a UK Citizen living abroad, you can apply to be an oversea voter as long as you have been registered to vote in the UK in the last 15 years.
+If you are a UK Citizen living abroad, you can apply to be an Overseas voter as long as you have been registered to vote in the UK in the last 15 years.

-What elections are Oversea electors eligible to vote in?
+What elections are Overseas electors eligible to vote in?

-As an oversea elector, you are only eligible to vote in UK Parliamentary Elections, Referendums and European Parliamentary Elections.
+As an Overseas elector, you are only eligible to vote in UK Parliamentary Elections, Referendums and European Parliamentary Elections.

-To register to vote as an Oversea elector you can go to the following website link and complete the online application. www.gov.uk/register-to-vote
+To register to vote as an Overseas elector you can go to the following website link and complete the online application. www.gov.uk/register-to-vote

 If you are able to, it would be very beneficial for you to provide an email address when prompted to on the online application.
 This is so that if we need to contact you, this will be a lot quicker than sending a letter through the post.